 Putting together a float is a great project to use for a team-building exercise in a youth group.
 It's a way to encourage creativity and let the community know what your church is all about.
-Creative floats take some time and effort, but they don't have to be boring.
+Christian parade float ideas take some time and effort, but they don't have to be boring.
 Make your youth group's next Christmas project a float to remember.

 Santa Claus and Jesus